 “I had some great professors.
 There was one professor at the time, Andrew Troi, who taught my single subject methods course,” Carpenter shared.
 “He was really good about remaining aware of us as people.
 He emphasized that who we are as people is who we’re going to be as teachers, and so he was very concerned about us on a personal level.”

 It’s this person-first focus, in addition to providing the necessary skills, that continues to make PLNU teachers a sought-after bunch.

 “My principal at Chula Vista often asks me, ‘Do you know anyone from PLNU who is looking for a job and can come over?’
 Chula Vista asks specifically for Point Loma candidates,” Carpenter said.
 “PLNU just makes really good teachers.”

-Lorean Molina (17) graduated from PLNU’s adult degree completion in 2017.
+Lorean Molina (17) graduated from PLNU’s accelerated undergraduate in 2017.
 She earned her associate’s degrees after high school and spent five years as a paralegal.
-She always wanted to be a teacher, though, and when she heard a radio ad about PLNU’s new adult degree completion program that could provide her with a credential and bachelor’s degree in only a year and a half, she jumped on the opportunity.
+She always wanted to be a teacher, though, and when she heard a radio ad about PLNU’s new accelerated undergraduate program that could provide her with a credential and bachelor’s degree in only a year and a half, she jumped on the opportunity.
 She is now enrolled in PLNU’s master’s in special education program, and will graduate within the year.
 She is extremely happy she made the decision to become a teacher.

 “My whole experience at PLNU was amazing,” Molina said.
 “I feel like it prepared me way more than any other school would have, and I actually just go my annual review last week and my principal’s exact words were, ’Sometimes I have to remind myself that you’re a beginning teacher, because you seem so seasoned already.’”